Policies and Procedures

 Submission of Dissertation Manuscript

-- APA Dissertation Clearance Submission Form
+- APA Dissertation Submission Form 2023

 - One (1) MS Word version and one (1) PDF version of approved dissertation manuscript

-Once the Assistant Manager of Writing Support has confirmed that all necessary forms and the dissertation versions are received, the student will receive an initial contact email outlining the process for APA Format Review.
+Once the Manager of Writing Support has confirmed that all necessary forms and the dissertation versions are received, the student will receive an initial contact email outlining the process for APA Format Review.
 If any format changes are necessary after an initial review, the Dissertation Office will return the edited dissertation to the student so that the student can make revisions and resubmit an updated version.
 APA clearance will be given once all requested changes have been implemented.

 The suggested submission deadline is six (6) weeks prior to the end of the term in which the degree is posted.
 Manuscripts will be accepted after this deadline for review; however the Dissertation Office may not be able to complete all the necessary arrangements in time for the degree posting that term.

 Once the manuscript has been cleared for APA review, the cleared dissertation and clearance letter outlining the steps for final document submission will be emailed to the student.
+The APA Reviewer will then sign Appendix E confirming dissertation clearance.

 Dissertation students who have successfully completed their final oral defense and who have submitted all the necessary forms and dissertation manuscript for APA review by the drop/add deadline are placed in PSY 801 Dissertation Completion and are required to pay a fee of $100.